Broadcasting Canadian sports to 136 countries

 As its online video efforts grew, ACAC started running into trouble.
 More sports and more fans meant more effort in keeping up the site.
 The large number of moving parts also made it difficult to scale the video operation to keep up with the demands of the market and fans.

 “As a sports association with athletes from around the world,” says ACAC CEO Mark Kosak, “connecting athletes to their communities abroad is one of our top priorities.
-Beyond this, we really had no idea what we were doing with our video content.”
+This athletic conference has gone from having ‘no idea’ what to do with our videos, to building our own international video network.”

 A worldwide phenomenon